-The Honors Residential College (RC) allows students who are members of UK's Honors Program to enrich their collaborative learning in a supportive and close-knit environment.
+The Honors Residential College (RC) allows students who are members of UK's Lewis Honors College to enrich their collaborative learning in a supportive and close-knit environment.
 Students who participate in the Honors RC receive targeted programming intended to enhance the scholarly experience.
 Through increased interaction with faculty inside and outside of the classroom, students are immersed in a stimulating intellectual and social environment that promotes and supports student success.

 Living in the Honors RC provides a multitude of benefits to high-achieving students.
 Students form meaningful friendships with like-minded peers, engage in academic growth and exploration, explore fun as well as enlightening co-curricular activities, and interact with upperclassmen Peer Mentors.
 These combined advantages help students to gain a sense of “home” within the greater university community.

 Programming for the Honors RC includes co-curricular activities—such as our Phil-ospher’s Forum (an on-going series with our Dean Dr. Phil Harling covering a broad variety of subjects, sometimes with invited guests from across campus); the Arts Soiree, an event each semester that showcases Honors students engaged in the arts, visual, performance, music, etc.; our Annual Faculty Dinner; various book readings/signings with authors across campus or from the Lexington community; lectures or film screenings with discussions; and Honors students participate in a variety of co-sponsored programs with the Residential Life staff that include health & well-being programming as well as numerous “just for fun” programming, such as our wildly successful Harry Potter Month (during which we have 30 co-sponsored events culminating in the Yule Ball).
 The Honors RC also offers academic support, such as peer tutoring and group study sessions for popular classes among Honors students.